stashluk/stashluk.github.com/resume.md

 Real-Time Embedded Safety-Critical Software Engineering
 =======================================================

-Versed in complete lifecycle development from requirements gathering to maintenance in environments ranging from chaotic rapid prototyping to SEI Level 5 and FDA Class III medical devices
+Versed in complete life-cycle development from requirements gathering to maintenance in environments ranging from chaotic rapid prototyping to SEI Level 5 and FDA Class III medical devices